Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 The discovery of the Higgs boson~\cite{Khachatryan:2016vau} provided evidence that fermions and bosons acquire their masses through the Brout--Englert--Higgs mechanism of electroweak (EW) spontaneous symmetry breaking~\cite{Higgs:1964ia,Higgs:1964pj,PhysRevLett.13.321}.
 In this framework, vector boson scattering (VBS) processes play a special role.
 This occurs because in the standard model (SM) the unitarity of the scattering amplitude depends on a cancellation of diagrams involving the mediation of the Higgs boson between longitudinally polarized vector bosons.
 As a result, the contribution of the longitudinal polarization component to vector boson scattering is very small.
 Therefore, for even small deviations from the SM couplings of the Higgs boson to the vector bosons, the VBS cross section would diverge from the SM expectations with increasing center-of-mass energy.
 The measurement of VBS processes thus provides an indirect probe of physics beyond the SM (BSM), even for scenarios in which new resonances are not energetically accessible at the LHC~\cite{Chang:2013aya}.
-The theoretical calculation of the effects of different sources of deviations from the SM is sensitive to the method chosen to ``unitarize'' the process at higher energies~\cite{Kilian:2014zja,PhysRevD.100.096003}.
+The theoretical calculation of the effects of different sources of deviations from the SM is sensitive to the method chosen to ``unitarize'' the process at higher energies~\cite{Kilian:2014zja, PhysRevD.100.096003}.

-At tree level the VBS cross section is a sum of purely EW terms of order $\alpha_\text{EW}^6$, where $\alpha_\text{EW} = g_W^2/4\pi$ is the electroweak SU(2) coupling, which leads to a small cross section.
-Experimental VBS signatures also include irreducible contributions that enter at order $\alpS^{2}\alpha_\text{EW}^4$, where \alpS is the strong coupling.
+At tree level, the topology commonly identified as VBS appears through purely EW diagrams of order $\alpha_\text{EW}^6$, where $\alpha_\text{EW} = g_W^2/4\pi$ is the electroweak SU(2) coupling.
+However, additional non-VBS electroweak diagrams in the same order also contribute, and the ensemble of all indistinguishable contributions constitutes the electroweak $\PW\PW$ production process.
+For simplicity, we refer to this entire production mechanism at order $\alpha_\text{EW}^6$ as ``EW VBS'' in the rest of this article.
+Because it arises from higher-order electroweak interactions, EW VBS generally leads to a small cross section.
+Along with these purely EW terms, experimental VBS signatures also include irreducible contributions that enter at order $\alpS^{2}\alpha_\text{EW}^4$, where \alpS is the strong coupling.
 These contributions are referred to as quantum chromodynamics (QCD) irreducible contributions.
 Typical Feynman diagrams for these processes are shown in Fig.~\ref{fig:feyndiag}.